Tipping etiquette: Are you confident or confused?

 The Art of Manliness – The Gentleman’s Guide to Tipping

-I highly recommend this post, whether you’re a gentleman or gentlewoman.
+I highly recommend this post, whether you’re a gentleman or a gentlewoman.
 It covers the tipping mindset and situations beyond travel.

 Facts on tipping.
 Check out Emily Post for all things etiquette.